Dr Paul Harrigan

 I love that what I research and what I teach matters to organisations and marketers out there.
 My research helps me help them, and my teaching helps my students help them.Dr Paul Harrigan

-Dr Paul Harrigan is a senior lecturer at the UWA Business School, teaching more than 1700 students per semester, both on campus and via live video stream on Facebook in the growing importance of digital marketing.
+Dr Paul Harrigan is an associate professor at the UWA Business School, teaching more than 1700 students per semester, both on campus and via live video stream on Facebook in the growing importance of digital marketing.

 Dr Harrigan is an active consultant to several organisations, advising how to build and implement a social media marketing strategy.
 He uses his experience with these organisations to teach students using real-life, real-time examples.
 Dr Harrigan regularly invites motivating guest speakers to give his students as much of an insight as possible into the industry.
 By sharing his knowledge from consulting, students grow more and more curious about marketing, and leave UWA with theoretical and practical knowledge and experience.